TeliaSweden/vue-web-component-wrapper/README.md

 ```

 Then just pass "my-array-json" like `:my-array-json="JSON.stringify({ a: 1 })"` to your web component, it will parse it to the prop called "myArray" in the vue file as a regular js object again.
 If the json is invalid it will become "INVALID_JSON".
 This works for props defined with type `Array` and `Object`

-You can specify more granular rules for global style injection, refer to the source code for details.
-The defaults should be reasonable for most developers.

 ## Interface Proxying Details